rodu/protect-static/README.md

 ### Specifying an rc file for confguration

 You can use a `.protectstaticrc` file in your project to specify the default configuration that should be used.

-Any of the parameters from the table above can be declared here.
+Any of the parameters from the table above can be declared to override the defaults.

 ```json
 {